German nationality law: Naturalisation

 Foreigners may naturalise as German citizens after legally residing in the country for at least five years.
 In practice, qualifying individuals usually possess a permanent residence permit or citizenship of an EU/EFTA country, though that is not strictly required.
 Applicants must demonstrate B1 proficiency in the German language, pass a citizenship test, declare loyalty to a free and democratic system, prove their self-sufficiency without state assistance, and hold no criminal record.
 Persons convicted of racist, antisemitic, or xenophobic acts are permanently barred from naturalisation.

-The requisite period of residence may be reduced to three years for applicants who successfully complete the Integrationskurs (integration course) and can demonstrate C1 proficiency in German, or for spouses of German citizens who have been married for at least two years.
+The requisite period of residence may be reduced to three years for spouses of German citizens who have been married for at least two years.
 168,775 individuals naturalised as German citizens in 2022, with 74.2 per cent of them retaining their previous nationalities after being granted a Beibehaltungsgenehmigung.

 Reform of 2024

 In January 2024, the Bundestag passed a draft law that provides for the following reforms, among others: